Indexing Strings

 Prev Next

 Simple indexing is used to retrieve single characters from the string.
 Indexing begins with 0 which refers to the 1st character.
-The index value is specified in braces and shall not be confused with a parameter set as such.
+The index value is specified in braces added behind the string value, string variable or expression providing a string.

 Following rules apply to the indexing strings: